Falun Gong: Demography

 Prior to July 1999, official Chinese government estimates placed the number of Falun Gong practitioners at 70 million nationwide, rivalling membership in the CCP.
 By the time of the persecution on 22 July 1999, most Chinese government numbers said the population of Falun Gong was between 2 and 3 million, though some publications maintained an estimate of 40 million.
 The Falun Gong organization estimated in the same period that the total number of practitioners in China was between 70 and 80 million, though sociologist David A. Palmer notes these numbers were likely highly inflated and gives a more reasonable estimate of 10 million.
 Other sources have estimated the Falun Gong population in China to have peaked between 10 and 70 million practitioners.
-The number of Falun Gong practitioners still practicing in China today is difficult to confirm, though the NGO Freedom House estimates that 7 to 20 million continue to practice privately.
+The number of Falun Gong practitioners still practicing in China today is difficult to confirm, though the NGO Freedom House estimated in 2017 that 7 to 20 million continue to practice privately.
+This estimate is based on data from the Chinese government, Falun Gong website Minghui, U.S. congressional reports, and other academic sources.

 Demographic surveys conducted in China in 1998 found a population that was mostly female and elderly.
 Of 34,351 Falun Gong practitioners surveyed, 27% were male and 73% female.
 Only 38% were under 50 years old.
 Falun Gong attracted a range of other individuals, from young college students to bureaucrats, intellectuals and Party officials.
 Surveys in China from the 1990s found that between 23 and 40% of practitioners held university degrees at the college or graduate level—several times higher than the general population.

 Falun Gong is practiced by tens, and possibly hundreds, of thousands outside China, with the largest communities found in Taiwan and North American cities with large Chinese populations, such as New York and Toronto.
 Demographic surveys by Palmer and Ownby in these communities found that 90% of practitioners are ethnic Chinese.
 The average age was approximately 40.
 Among survey respondents, 56% were female and 44% male; 80% were married.
 The surveys found the respondents to be highly educated: 9% held PhDs, 34% had master's degrees, and 24% had a bachelor's degree.

 As of 2008, the most commonly reported reasons for being attracted to Falun Gong were intellectual content, cultivation exercises, and health benefits.
 Non-Chinese Falun Gong practitioners tend to fit the profile of "spiritual seekers"—people who had tried a variety of qigong, yoga, or religious practices before finding Falun Gong.
-According to sociologist Richard Madsen, who specializes in studying modern Chinese culture, Chinese scientists with doctorates from prestigious American universities who practice Falun Gong claim that modern physics (for example, superstring theory) and biology (specifically the pineal gland's function) provide a scientific basis for their beliefs.
+According to sociologist Richard Madsen, some Falun Gong practitioners with scientific backgrounds, including Chinese scientists with doctorates from American universities, have argued that concepts from modern physics and biology provide a scientific basis for their beliefs.
 From their point of view, "Falun Dafa is knowledge rather than religion, a new form of science rather than faith".